just-sudo-it/ExcelUpdater/README.md

 If given,the file is also downloaded locally at "ExcelPath".

-You just need to add your credentials( email, password) as well as a valid connection string at ExcelUpdater.ConsoleApp\appsetings.json.
+You just need to insert your credentials as well as a valid connection string at ExcelUpdater.ConsoleApp\appsetings.json  and run the .exe.